 EU-Germany groundfish survey.
 Annual abundance and biomass indices were derived from stratified-random bottom trawl surveys commencing in 1982.
 These surveys covered the areas from the 3-mile boundary to the 400 m isobath of Div.
 1B to 1F and were primarily designed for cod as target species.
 Therefore, the high variation of the estimates for redfish could be caused as a result of the incomplete survey coverage in terms of depth range and the pelagic occurrence of redfish.
 The survey results indicated that both abundance and biomass estimates of golden redfish (\geq 17 cm) decreased by 99% over the period of the survey (Fig. 13).
+Estimates for beaked redfish (\geq 17 cm) varied without a clear trend but have been extremely low since 1989 (Fig. 14).
+Despite of the incomplete survey coverage (50%), the estimates for 1995 did not indicated significant changes from this assessment.
+Golden and beaked redfish showed abrupt changes in their size structure from a regular modal length at 30 cm to significantly smaller individuals in 1992 and 1995, respectively.
+Juvenile redfish (<17 cm) were found to be very abundant, especially in 1986 and 1991.
+Species and stock identification of these juvenile redfish remained unclear, but the reappearing peaks at 6, 10-12 and 15-16 cm might indicated annual growth increments and represented the age groups 0, 1 and 2 years.

 Fig. 13.
-Redfish in Subarea 1: golden redfish survey biomass index, EU-Germany.
+Golden redfish in Subarea 1: survey biomass index, EU-Germany.